This Deck Building Guide will cover everything you need to know to plan a perfect deck for your home:

 Homeowners across the US, report spending $4,500-8,000 to build a deck.

-Deck building costs vary greatly depending a number of factors, such as complexity of design, quality of materials and accessories, contractor labor and your location.
+Deck cost per square foot is about $20-40 It is important to note that the total cost may vary greatly depending on a number of factors, such as complexity of design, quality of materials and accessories, contractor labor and your location.

-Here is a quick reference chart to give you a sense of how much you can expect to spend on building a deck.
+Here is a quick reference chart to give you a sense of how much you can expect to spend on deck construction.
 Keep in mind that these prices are for a deck of basic design (materials and labor ONLY).
-It does not include the cost of any additional materials, sealants, stains, etc. Moreover, there will also be additional costs for building permits and blueprints (if you choose to custom design a deck).

 |Deck Size||Average Price||Price Range (Low to High)|

 |More than 500 sq.ft.||$14,504||$8,532 – $20,605|